 Ellington Youth Night: Ellington Youth Night is held each month (except June and July) at Ellington Studios.
 This is a great opportunity for youth to have fun on a Friday night and hear a good message.
 Whether you're attending for the first time, encouraging your youth to go, or getting your youth to bring a friend, this is a wonderful time of fun and fellowship.
-The next Ellington Youth Night will be held on September 27, 2019.
+The next Ellington Youth Night will be held on January 31, 2020 from 7-9pm.

-Neill’s Creek After School Tutoring Program: The program will begin September 9th and we will have Campbell University student tutors and church members to assist your kids.
+Neill’s Creek After School Tutoring Program: We will have Campbell University student tutors and church members to assist your kids.
 The schedule each week is Monday-Wednesday 4:30-5:45pm.
 For more information, contact Ken Edwards.

 NCBC Tree of Life: Each leaf can be purchased at a minimum donation of $250.00.
 The leaf can be engraved in honor/in memory of a person or with a personal message.
 If you have already purchased a leaf, please give your information to Patsy Edwards 919-235-2850.

 Fifth Sunday Offering: 2019 has been a tremendous year of fundraising for our Building Expansion Project.
 Your generosity and support of God's work have been a blessing which proves that Neill's Creek Baptist is built to last.
 On Sunday, December 29th we will collect our final 5th Sunday offering of 2019.
 This is the season for giving and remember God's greatest gift to us.
 Let's finish strong in our financial faithfulness in 2019.
 Please prayerfully consider your sacrificial contribution to the Lord's work on or before Sunday, Dec.
 29th.